prativap1/Portfolio/index.md

 - Used logistic regression to identify if the client will subscribe the term deposit
 - Encoded categorical variable to numeric
 - Splitted train and test dataset and trained on the data
-- Implemented SMOTE to balance the two class labels
+- Implemented SMOTE to balance the two class labels and improve the performance

 ***